Discover a little more about the Caribbean, the beautiful Cayman Islands, and the ‘Cayman Kind’ approach to life.

 Nestled in the turquoise waters of the Western Caribbean, the Cayman Islands is a British Overseas Territory which lies 480 miles south of Miami.
 The three-island archipelago, Grand Cayman, Cayman Brac, and Little Cayman are located just 149 miles south of their closest Caribbean neighbour Cuba, and 167 miles northwest of Jamaica.

-The Cayman Islands are acclaimed as both an international finance centre and a popular tourist destination.
+The Cayman Islands is acclaimed as both an international finance centre and a popular tourist destination.
 With daily direct flights to Grand Cayman from major North American cities such as Dallas, Chicago, Charlotte, Miami, Tampa, Orlando, New York City and Toronto, the Cayman Islands is easily accessible and one of the most vacationed destinations in the Caribbean.
-Property development and construction are also important supporting sectors as a result of the island’s fast paced development.
+Miami is only an hour away on the plane and you also have access to Cuba, South America and New York with ease.

-The Cayman Islands have a population of over 60,000 residents, with approximately 50% are locals, native to the Cayman Islands.
+The Cayman Islands has a population of over 65,000 residents.
+Approximately 50% of residents are Caymanians and the rest reside/arrive via the work permit process.
 As a strong expatriate destination, the Cayman Islands has a significant representation of nationals from Canada, the United States, United Kingdom and South Africa.

-The Cayman Islands has a reputation as one of the safest and most advanced islands located within the Caribbean.
+Cayman has a reputation as one of the safest and most advanced islands located within the Caribbean.
 There is no income tax in the Cayman Islands, which senior professionals in particular are attracted to and the infrastructure and amenities are world class.
-Combine this with the famous 7 Mile Beach, the exceptional Camana Bay and it is no surprise that professionals want to move here to progress their career and improve their lifestyle.
+Combine this with the famous 7 Mile Beach and the exceptional Camana Bay, and it is no surprise that professionals want to move here to progress their career and improve their lifestyle.